christosgalano/kql-template-repo/CODE_OF_CONDUCT.md

 ## Reporting and Enforcement

-If you encounter any violations of the code of conduct or witness any unacceptable behavior, please report it to the project maintainers by contacting @christosgalano or @cyb3rmik3.
+If you encounter any violations of the code of conduct or witness any unacceptable behavior, please report it to the project maintainers by contacting [christosgalano](https://github.com/christosgalano) or [cyb3rmik3](https://github.com/cyb3rmik3).
 All reports will be reviewed and investigated promptly, and appropriate actions will be taken as necessary.

 ## Consequences